 Also Read: Fun things to do in Pokhara

-Highlights of this trek are the terraced farmlands, forests of pine and rhododendrons, view of Annapurna and other peaks, traditional villages and natural hot springs!
+Highlights of this trek are the terraced farmlands, forests of pine and rhododendrons.
+Along with the view of Annapurna and other peaks, traditional villages, and natural hot springs.

-Ghorepani Poon hill, a vantage point for sunset/sunrise and view of a range of mountains falls on the trail.
+Ghorepani Poon hill, a vantage point for sunset/sunrise and view of a range of mountains fall on the trail.

 Then, finally, from the base camp of the tenth highest mountain in the world, you can enjoy the view of many sparkling peaks.